mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 let message = new Message("Foo", { name: "Michel" }, ["John", "Sara"])
 ```

-In memory that looks as follows.
+In memory this looks as follows.
 The green boxes indicate _observable_ properties.
 Note that the _values_ themselves are not observable!

 ![MobX reacts to changing references](../assets/observed-refs.png)